Section 5 – State Championships

-(b) At the carnivals involving team sports no individual awards will be presented for performance.
+(b) At the championships involving team sports no individual awards will be presented for performance.

-(c) Appreciation gifts may be awarded at each State Carnival.
-The distribution of these shall be arranged by the Executive , New South Wales Primary Schools Sports Association, in consultation with the Carnival Manager.
+(c) Appreciation gifts may be awarded at each State Championship.
+The distribution of these shall be arranged by the Executive , New South Wales Primary Schools Sports Association, in consultation with the Championship Manager.